loiccoyle/strandify/README.md

 ## 📦 Installation

+There are two crates, the `strandify` crate contains the library and the `strandify-cli` crate contains the CLI.

 ## Library

-Add the `strandify` library as a dependency to your project:
+To use the library as a dependency in your project, add the `strandify` crate:

 ```sh
 cargo add strandify